-Yes, so don’t stress.
+Yes, if you’re focused on finding your writing style.
+So don’t stress.
 You can always start to improve your targeting later.
 Nothing is more important than actually getting started.

 You can start by writing topics that solve the problems that you’ve personally encountered.
 Other people will be experiencing the same issues, and if you write about those issues and your solutions, they may well find it.

 Remember: the more content, the more opportunities to get found (i.e. the more traffic to your blog).